Web scraping: HTML parsing

-Many websites have large collections of pages generated dynamically from an underlying structured source like a database.
+Many websites have large collections of pages generated dynamically from an underlying structured source, like a database.
 Data of the same category are typically encoded into similar pages by a common script or template.
 In data mining, a program that detects such templates in a particular information source, extracts its content, and translates it into a relational form, is called a wrapper.
 Wrapper generation algorithms assume that input pages of a wrapper induction system conform to a common template and that they can be easily identified in terms of a URL common scheme.
 Moreover, some semi-structured data query languages, such as XQuery and the HTQL, can be used to parse HTML pages and to retrieve and transform page content.

 DOM parsing

-By using a program such as Selenium or Playwright, developers can control a web browser such as Chrome or Firefox wherein they can load, navigate, and retrieve data from websites.
+By using a program such as Selenium or Playwright, developers can control a web browser such as Chrome or Firefox to load, navigate, and retrieve data from websites.
 This method can be especially useful for scraping data from dynamic sites since a web browser will fully load each page.
-Once an entire page is loaded, you can access and parse the DOM using an expression language such as XPath.
+Once an entire page is loaded, developers can access and parse the DOM using an expression language such as XPath.